Italy Landmarks

 The 'Arena di Verona' is a massive amphitheatre and the second biggest in the world, after the colosseum in Rome.

 In Roman times, the amphitheatre was used for gladiator fights and theatre performances.
-Today the amphitheatre is used for an annual opera festival in August, which is very popular with tourists from all over the world.
+Today the Verona Arena is used for an annual opera festival in August, which is very popular with tourists from all over the world.

 In Verona, you can also visit the famous balcony at the house of Juliet.
 Shakespeare's popular love story of Romeo and Juliet is said to have its origins in this town.